Bardoulf History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The history of the name Bardoulf begins with the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal word for Bardolf.
+As one would expect the name was derived from the Old German name "Bartholf."

 Early Origins of the Bardoulf family